-B. General Background on the Bulk Drug Substance
+- 2. General Background on the Bulk Drug Substance

+- Ingredient name;

+- chemical name;

+- common name(s); and

-- Ingredient name; - Chemical name; - Common name(s); - Identifying codes, as available, from FDA's Unique Ingredient Identifiers (UNII) used in the FDA/USP Substance Registration System, available at http://fdasis.nlm.nih.gov/srs/.
-Because substance names can vary, this code, where available, will be used by the Agency to confirm the exact substance nominated and to identify multiple nominations of the same substance so the information can be reviewed together. - Chemical grade of the ingredient; - Description of the strength, quality, stability, and purity of the ingredient; - Information about how the ingredient is supplied (e.g., powder, liquid); and - Information about recognition of the substance in foreign pharmacopeias and the status of its registration(s) in other countries, including whether information has been submitted to USP for consideration of monograph development. - C. Information on the Drug Product That Will Be Compounded With the Bulk Drug Substance - Information about the dosage form(s) into which the bulk drug substance will be compounded;
+- identifying codes, as available, from FDA's Unique Ingredient Identifiers (UNII) used in the FDA/USP Substance Registration System, available at http://fdasis.nlm.nih.gov/srs/.
+Because substance names can vary, this code,

+- Chemical grade of the ingredient; - description of the strength, quality, stability, and purity of the ingredient; - information about how the ingredient is supplied (e.g., powder, liquid); and - information about recognition of the substance in foreign pharmacopeias and the status of its registration(s) in other countries, including whether information has been submitted to USP for consideration of monograph development.